imdat1/Course-Helper/python-service/example_api_usages.md

 What it will do is process the file into a Qdrant vector database collection.
 Then it will return a JSON object containing a "qdrant_collection_name" and "flash_cards" that's a list of "question"/"answer" pairs.

+If an XML file is uploaded, the "process_xml_task" task will be called for Moodle quiz imports.

 The qdrant_collection_name will be later used in the '/api/process-ai' endpoint to ask questions based on the PDF/DOCX file by specifying 'pdf_collection_name' or 'docx_collection_name' in the request (refer to that endpoint in this documentation below for a better description)

 ##### **Example usage for PDF file**: